chrisleekr/binance-trading-bot/README.md

 ## Todo

 - [x] Support multiple symbols
-- [x] Removed unused methods - Bollinger Bands, MACD Stop Chaser
+- [x] Remove unused methods - Bollinger Bands, MACD Stop Chaser
-- [x] Support maximum purchase amount per symbol
+- [x] Support a maximum purchase amount per symbol
 - [x] Develop backend to send cache values for frontend
 - [x] Develop simple frontend to see statistics
 - [x] Fix the issue with configuration
 - [x] Update frontend to remove cache
 - [x] Fix the issue with rounding when places an order
-- [x] Fix the issue with persistent redis
+- [x] Fix the issue with persistent Redis
+- [x] Fix the bug last buy price not removed
+- [x] Update frontend to be exposed to the public using the local tunnel
+- [x] Display account balances in the frontend
+- [x] Update frontend to change symbols in the configuration
+- [x] Update frontend to change last buy price per symbol
+- [ ] Secure frontend with the password to disable the configuration
+- [ ] Change to more persistence database